sjy537/-assignment2-pilli/README.md

 ---
 # Directions to nearest airport
 Rajiv Gandhi Aiport
-1. Book a cab to S alarjung
+1. Book a cab to Salarjung
 2. Get down once you arrive at the museum
 3. Here you are !